Midland Mainline (train operating company): History

-The Midland Mainline franchise was awarded by the Director of Passenger Rail Franchising to National Express for a period of ten years with operations commencing on 28 April 1996.
-In May 1999 Midland Mainline was able to extend its sphere of operation after receiving new rolling stock.
-In August 2000 the Shadow Strategic Rail Authority awarded a two-year extension in return for National Express committing to invest including ordering new rolling stock and running an hourly service to Leeds.
+During May 1999, Midland Mainline was able to extend its sphere of operation following the delivery of additional rolling stock.
+In August 2000, the Shadow Strategic Rail Authority awarded a two-year extension in return for National Express committing itself to certain investments in the franchise, which included the ordering of new rolling stock and the running of an hourly service to Leeds.

 Service patterns

 The off peak service pattern, upon conclusion of the franchise in November 2007, consisted of four departures per hour from London St Pancras.
 There were two fast and two semi-fast trains per hour.
-The hourly pattern from St Pancras was as below:
+All Midland Mainline services (except The Master Cutler morning up service) called at Leicester with the fastest journey time to and from London of one hour and nine minutes.
+The services between London, Luton and Bedford supplemented the high frequency Thameslink and later First Capital Connect commuter service.